 The Department represents one of the core Humanities departments at the University of Saskatchewan, providing undergraduate and graduate students with opportunities to explore the world's religions through various interdisciplinary perspectives.
 Our course offerings demonstrate this breadth of perspectives, which range from focused explorations of particular religious traditions (e.g., Judaism, Buddhism, Christianity) to cross-cultural comparisons of religious views on such topics as leadership, non-violence, ecology, and death.

-The Department of Religion and Culture is made up of a multidisciplinary group of faculty with expertise in Religious Studies, Anthropology, Linguistics and Archaeology, with particular strengths in the following research areas:
+The Department of Religion and Culture is made up of a multidisciplinary group of faculty with expertise in Religion and Culture, Anthropology, Linguistics and Archaeology, with particular strengths in the following research areas: